GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 The margin scheme can be a valuable tool to manage GST obligations for property sellers and developers.
 But it requires a careful understanding of eligibility rules, calculation methods, and compliance requirements.

-Incorrect application can result in overpaid GST or ATO penalties, while strategic use can deliver tax savings and improve project cash flow.
+Incorrect application can result in overpaid GST or penalties, while strategic use can deliver meaningful tax savings and improve project cash flow.

 At Trinity Accounting Practice, we help businesses across Australia plan their property transactions with precision.
-Whether you're subdividing land, selling a new development, or reviewing your GST strategy, we provide the expert advice and support needed to get it right.
+Whether you are subdividing land, selling a new development, or reviewing your GST strategy, we provide the expert advice and support needed to get it right.